moneuron/srep-meta-codes/README.md

 ## Requirements

-To run the Python scripts in this repository, you'll need to have the following packages installed:
+To run the Python scripts in this repository, you'll need to have the required packages installed.

-- numpy
-- pandas
-- matplotlib
-- seaborn
-- scikit-learn

 You can install these packages using the following command: